How to scale your comms with SIP

 Multiple providers – the headache

-Problems also start cropping up when you’re dealing with multiple SIP providers.
+Problems also start cropping up when you’re selecting multiple SIP providers.

 You might already be using a range of providers for your business comms, in which case the chances are that you’re already familiar with some of these headaches.

 These headaches only increase when you start looking at new markets.